Documentation / Scanner

 Why Market Conditions Matter for Scanner Settings

-The same Scanner filters that generate consistent profits in bull markets can lose money rapidly in choppy or bearish conditions due to fundamentally different market dynamics.
-The 590 symbols being scanned behave differently across market regimes, requiring adaptive filtering rather than static configurations.
-Traders who continuously adjust their Scanner settings based on current market conditions separate themselves from those who experience boom-and-bust equity curves using one-size-fits-all approaches.
+The same Scanner filters that generate consistent profits in bull markets can lose money in choppy or bearish conditions.
+The 590 symbols being scanned behave differently across market regimes, so they need adaptive filtering rather than static configurations.
+Traders who adjust their Scanner settings to current conditions avoid the boom-and-bust equity curves that come from one-size-fits-all approaches.

-This guide shows you how to identify different market regimes using the Dashboard and platform indicators, then adapt your Scanner filters accordingly.
-You’ll learn specific filter configurations for bull markets, bear markets, choppy conditions, high VIX environments, and special event periods like FOMC weeks.
-By matching your Scanner setup to current conditions, you maintain consistent performance across all market cycles.
+This guide shows you how to identify market regimes using the Dashboard and platform indicators, then adapt your Scanner filters accordingly.
+You’ll learn filter configurations for bull markets, bear markets, choppy conditions, high VIX environments, and special event periods like FOMC weeks.
+Matching your Scanner setup to current conditions keeps performance consistent across market cycles.

 Identifying Bull Market Conditions